Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/Disable Root Account/readme.md

 # Disable Root User account
-This Custom Script is required when implementing following CIS or NIST Recommendations for macOS:
+This Custom Script is required when implementing following CIS Recommendations for macOS:

 CIS: 5.6 Ensure the "root" Account Is Disabled